tundra/picasso/vagrant/windows/basebox.md

  2. Create a new virtual box vm with a fully descriptive name, say "Windows 7 Professional SP1 x86" (or whatever appropriately describes the vm -- this is the name I'll use below).
 Make the clipboard bidirectional.

  3. Start it and boot from the downloaded iso.
 Install windows fresh.
-Create user ``picasso`` with a strong password.
+Create user `vagrant` with password `vagrant`.

  4. Once the install is complete you typically want to take a snapshot of the machine state.